udkyo/lup/README.md

 ### Dry Run

-You can trigger a dry run by specifying -t as a flag, this will echo the commands which lup intends to run, without actually triggering them.
+You can trigger a dry run by specifying -t as a flag (this must come immediately after "lup" on the command line - the rest of the line is treated as the command to be processed) this will echo the commands which lup intends to run, without actually triggering them.

 ### Escaping control characters